VARDAAN LEARNING INSTITUTE | POWERED BY VARDAAN COMET

 Modes of Vibration (Animated)

-Fundamental Mode (n=1) Second Harmonic (n=2) Animation: Standing Waves showing fixed Nodes and oscillating Antinodes.
+Fundamental Mode (n=1) Second Harmonic (n=2)

 Closed Pipe (Node at Closed End) Open Pipe (Antinodes at Ends) N A Fund.
 Freq $\nu = v/4L$ A N A Fund.
 Freq $\nu = v/2L$ Animation: Fundamental Modes of Vibration in Closed and Open Pipes.